Business Analyst JD, Salary, Training, Certs | Free BA eBook

 Business Analyst Definition

-According to the International Institute of Business Analysis (IIBA), a business analyst is “an agent of change.”
-It states, “business analysis is a disciplined approach for introducing and managing change to organizations, whether they are for-profit businesses, governments, or non-profits.”
+The International Institute of Business Analysis (IIBA) describes a business analyst as “an agent of change,” emphasizing that “business analysis is a disciplined approach for introducing and managing change to organizations, whether they are for-profit businesses, governments, or non-profits.”
+This perspective highlights the importance of data analysis in enabling business analysts to effect meaningful changes by providing actionable insights and guiding strategic decision-making.

 Business Analyst Role